Table of contents

 How can an account structure using the SKAG strategy look like?”

-• Groups of ads with a safely high budget within a single campaign
+- Groups of ads with a safely high budget within a single campaign

-• One ad group per campaign with a common budget (portfolio), i.e. one campaign = one ad group = one keyword
+- One ad group per campaign with a common budget (portfolio), i.e. one campaign = one ad group = one keyword

-• Differentiated number of ad groups containing one keyword per campaign, with each keyword having its own ad group.
+- A differentiated number of ad groups containing one keyword per campaign, with each keyword having its own ad group.
 The budget for each ad group is strategically determined based on the products and services represented.

-Does SKAG increase quality score?
+Does SKAG increase the quality score?

 Quality score is paramount in Google Ads.
-One Wordstream study proved this by analyzing more than 30,000 Google Ads accounts and found that a 1 point increase in quality score led to a 16% reduction in conversion cost.
+One Wordstream study proved this by analyzing more than 30,000 Google Ads accounts and found that a 1-point increase in quality score led to a 16% reduction in conversion cost.
 To improve the quality score, among other things, they began using a method of isolating each keyword in a separate ad group.
 This translates into heavily optimized ad text and landing pages that closely match the query increasing the quality score and further increasing the probability of conversion (thereby lowering the cost of conversion).

-The second study by Clicteq examined the impact of implementing single keyword ad groups.
-It found that single keyword ad groups increased CTR by 28.1% over a two-month period.
+The second study by Clicteq examined the impact of implementing single-keyword ad groups.
+It found that single-keyword ad groups increased CTR by 28.1% over a two-month period.
 This also translated into an improvement in quality score from a weighted average of 5.56 impressions to 7.95 (on a scale of 1-10).

 Does the SKAG strategy still work?

-Also, SKAGs are designed to help match specific search terms searched by users with displayed ads.
-For example, if a user searched for “steam and microwave oven,” SKAG would display your ad only to users who searched using that very specific query.
+Also, SKAGs are designed to help match specific search terms users search with displayed ads.
+For example, if a user searched for „steam and microwave oven,” SKAG would display your ad only to users who searched using that very specific query.
 The more opportunities to ask a query in a category, the less effective SKAG will be.
 It will either skip a large portion of the traffic and miss the potential, or fail to cover the current one due to budget allocation.

 On the other hand, even the most experienced copywriters are challenged to create unique ads for SKAG that outperform automated flex ads.